Welcome to the online home of The Journal of Lancaster General Hospital.

 SUBMIT YOUR STORY IDEAS

 Editor in Chief Corey Fogleman, MD, put out a call last year for narrative medicine articles.
-“Rereading and rewriting about what we encounter forces us to emphasize and economize, to pair some ideas and pare others,” he wrote in his Spring 2023 editorial.
+“Rereading and rewriting about what we encounter forces us to emphasize and economize, to pair some ideas and pare others,” he wrote.
+Your stories might address staff experiences, patient experiences, or anything else that might be educational for our readers.
+Or you might wish to consider one of the prompts suggested by Dr. Fogleman.

-To read those prompts and more of Dr. Fogleman’s thoughts on the importance of narrative medicine, click here.
-To share your story ideas, please write to us via our
+► To read those prompts and more of Dr. Fogleman’s thoughts on the importance of narrative medicine, click here.

 EARN CONTINUING EDUCATION CREDIT